mzgol/jquery-migrate/README.md

 `jQuery.migrateIsPatchEnabled`: Returns `true` if a patch of a provided code is enabled and `false` otherwise.

-`jQuery.UNSAFE_restoreLegacyHtmlPrefilter`: A deprecated alias of `jQuery.migrateEnablePatches( "self-closed-tags" )`

 ## Reporting problems

 Bugs that only occur when the jQuery Migrate plugin is used should be reported in the [jQuery Migrate Issue Tracker](https://github.com/jquery/jquery-migrate/issues) and should be accompanied by an executable test case that demonstrates the bug.
 The easiest way to do this is via an online test tool such as [jsFiddle.net](https://jsFiddle.net/) or [jsbin.com](https://jsbin.com).
 Use the development version when you are reporting bugs.